gato365/gato365-regex/README.md

 # Regex Tutorial Starter Code

+## Table of Contents

+## 1. Introductory Paragraph
+2. You say you want emails, huh????
+   1. Topic A
+   2. Topic B
+   3. Topic C
+3. Conclusion

+## Introductory Paragraph
+This post provides a solution to creating a regular expression to match emails, which consists of three parts.
+The first part explains that the user name, the '@' symbol, the company name, the '.' symbol, and a uniform resource locator can all contain letters, numbers, periods, underscores, and dashes.
+The second part explains the use of escape key for the period, and that the '@' symbol does not need it.
+The third part provides the final code, which includes the use of the forward slash, parentheses, plus sign, and "gi" at the end of the expression.

 ## You say you want emails, huh????

 You want get emails from a potential clients website.
 You need to address of the following questions: